• Skip to primary navigation

 Eight-year-old Games

-As your kid gets older, you can look for games with even more strategy.
-This game is easy to play and learn, and gets more strategic the more you play it.
-It’s fun for adults and takes about 30-40 minutes to play.
+As your kid ages, you can look for games with even more strategy.
+This game is easy to play and learn and gets more strategic the more you play it.
+It’s fun for adults and takes 30-40 minutes to play.

 I knew I had to include this classic game.
 What better option if you’re looking to play a game with your child that you remember playing growing up?
-Teach them all about math – and losing – with this tried and true game.
+This game teaches them all about math and losing.

 Nine-year-old Games